Cici2014/vibevideo/README.md

   - Features may be incomplete
   - If you find issues, please submit an Issue

-**Note**: Replicate, SiliconFlow, and Google Gemini models can be customized in settings.
+**Note**: Replicate and Google Gemini models can be customized in settings.
 The models listed above are defaults.

 ### 6. Generate Resources
 Use sidebar resource view or commands: